 - What to do if you feel your claim shouldn’t have been rejected

 - Do you need an ‘expert’ to help with your complaint?

 If you bought your policy through an insurance broker, they might make your complaint for you – it’s worth asking, to save yourself the hassle.

-There are a number of reasons why a claim could be rejected.
+There are a several reasons as to why a claim could be rejected:

 - Incorrect information – if you gave wrong information at any stage (for example, about how something got damaged), it could affect your claim